yeonsoochung/chicago-service-requests/README.md

     - Based on the completion times computed above, I created a new column "Closed Date" by adding "Completion Time in Days" to "Created Date".
 This column contains null values for open requests.
     - Created "Open SR Time in Days" for open SRs, which is the number of days between "Created Date" and date that this pipeline was executed.
   - **community_areas:** This formats the sides and community areas data table by title-casing the names and adding 2022 population data for each area.
-  - **dates_table:** Creates table of dates that covers the range of the SR data, and adds columns such as month name, year, date of first day of week, date of first day of month, etc.
+  - **dates_table:** Creates table of dates that covers the range of the SR data, and adds columns such as month name, year, date of first day of week (Sunday), date of first day of month, etc.

 - As of Mar.
 19, 2025, the raw SR data since Jan.
 1, 2023 contained 4,027,028 data points.
 The processed SRs data contained 2,277,208 rows.
 - The processed dataset are shown in the PBI data model below: